Updated on July 28th, 2022

-An exclusive agency listing agreement is a specific type of real estate contract that establishes how an agent can go about selling a home.
-Unlike an exclusive right-to-sell, the seller does not have to pay their agent a fee if they find a buyer completely on their own.
+An exclusive agency listing agreement is a specific type of real estate contract where the seller does not have to pay their agent a fee if they find a buyer completely on their own.
 The listing agent will typically draft the agreement and then sit down with the seller to alter or negotiate any terms prior to signing.

 When to Use

-If a homeowner has a pool of potential buyers and/or wants a more “hands-on” approach in the selling process (for example), an exclusive agency contract could be right for them.
+If a homeowner has a pool of potential buyers or wants a more “hands-on” approach in the selling process, an exclusive agency contract could be right for them.

 With increased control comes the drawback of the agent being less motivated, due to the risk of not getting paid a commission should the seller find a buyer on their own.
-It’s for this reason that real estate agents widely prefer signing exclusive right-to-sell agreements, and will likely “push” for that listing type come time for negotiation.
+It’s for this reason that real estate agents prefer signing exclusive right-to-sell agreements, and will likely push for this type of listing agreement.

 Can exclusive agency agreements be listed in the MLS?